tbhaijee/ETL_project_two/README.md

 ## LOAD
 * Tables were defined and created in PostgreSQL database

-* Load data using output csv files from Pandas
+* Load data using output csv files for suicide and literacy information from Pandas

 * Join data from suicide table and literacy table